-It is the lifeblood of your business; and, without enough of it, your business will grind to a halt.
-Insist on cash-only, and, if you must give credit, it must be to creditworthy customers.
-Keep proper records and a close watch on your cash flow.
-This will enable you to respond quickly if there are problems.
+It is the lifeblood of your business, and, without enough of it, your business will grind to a halt.
+Insist on cash-only, and if you must give credit, it must be to creditworthy customers.

 Don't give credit to government institutions

 This especially applies to county governments.
-They often don't pay, or they take very long to do so, If you get that a large order from a government institution that will be paid in 90 days, consider the impact it will have on your business if it is not paid.
+They often don't pay, or they take very long to do so.
+Before you accept orders from government institutions, think of what would happen to your business if they didn't pay.

 Don't put all your eggs in one basket.
-Selling a few products makes your business vulnerable.
-Introduce new products and get rid of the ones that are not in demand.
+Introduce new products and discontinue slow-moving items.

 Cut down on salary expenses

 Negotiate with your staff to accept pay cuts.
-Explain to them that it is a temporary measure meant to help you all navigate the hard times but assure them that their pay status will be restored when things get back to normal.
+Explain to them that it is a temporary measure meant to help you ride the storm.

 Lay off some staff

-If you can't pay them, don't keep them; but try your best to help them transition peacefully to a life without a regular job.
+If you can't pay them, don't keep them; but help them transition smoothly to a life without a regular job.